Xanzis/bugi/README.md

 # BUGI
 Finite Element toolset from scratch in pure rust.
-Name is short for 'buckled girder'; namely, that which lets down the grinding span.
+Name is short for 'buckled girder': that which lets down the grinding span.